Jack L. Warner: Depression era

 During this period, Jack took an active role in recruiting talent.
 To furnish Warner Bros. with much needed "star power", he raided contract players from rival studios, in some cases offering to double their salaries.
 This strategy yielded three leading stars from Paramount – William Powell, Kay Francis, and Ruth Chatterton.
-In 1929, Jack persuaded British stage and screen actor George Arliss to play the title role in a remake of the 1921 United Artists film Disraeli, a project that turned out to be a box-office hit.
+In 1929, Jack persuaded British stage and screen actor George Arliss to play the title role in a remake of the 1921 United Artists film Disraeli, which turned out to be a box-office hit.
 Then, in 1930, he spotted future stars James Cagney, Joan Blondell, and Frank McHugh in the cast of a New York play called Penny Arcade.
-Although Cagney turned out to be Jack's greatest prize, he was also the studio executive's biggest professional challenge.
-During their frequent arguments, Cagney often resorted to screaming the Yiddish obscenities he learned during his upbringing in the Yorkville district of New York City.
+Although Cagney turned out to be Jack's greatest prize, he was also the studio executive's biggest professional headache.
+During their frequent arguments, Cagney would scream the Yiddish obscenities he learned as a boy in Yorkville, New York City.
 According to a 1937 Fortune magazine article, Jack's most intense contract disputes involved Cagney, "who got sick of being typed as a girl-hitting mick and of making five pictures a year instead of four."

 Zanuck resigned during a contract dispute with Harry Warner in 1933.
-According to a 1933 letter that Jack wrote to Will H. Hays, then president of the Motion Picture Producers and Distributors of America, Zanuck requested a higher salary and "indicated his desire to raise the salaries of the actors and personnel in the motion pictures we were producing".
+According to a 1933 letter that Jack wrote to Will H. Hays, then president of the Motion Picture Producers and Distributors of America, Zanuck had demanded more pay and "indicated his desire to raise the salaries of the actors and personnel in the motion pictures we were producing".
 That year, Zanuck established Twentieth Century Pictures, which merged with Fox Film Corporation in 1935.
-Longtime producer for the studio, Hal B. Wallis, took over as the studio's executive producer.
+A longtime Warner Bros. producer, Hal B. Wallis, took over as executive producer.
 Jack, however, denied Wallis the sweeping powers enjoyed by Zanuck, and the result was a decentralization of creative and administrative control that often created confusion at the studio.
-Under the new system, each picture was assigned a supervisor who was usually plucked from the ranks of the studio's screenwriters.
+Under the new system, each picture was assigned a supervisor usually plucked from the ranks of the studio's screenwriters.
 Although Warner Bros. maintained a high rate of production throughout the 1930s, some pictures showed an uneven quality that reflected "not only the difficulty of shifting to a supervisory system but also the consequences of dispersing authority into the creative ranks".